birdybirdonline/Linux-Arctis-7-Plus-ChatMix/README.md

 The service relies on the [PyUSB](https://github.com/walac/pyusb) package to read interrupt transfers from the headset's USB dongle.

-The headset sends three bytes, the second and third of which are the volume values for the dial's two directions (toward 'Chat' down, toward 'Game' up).
+For the Arctic 7+ device, the headset sends three bytes, the second and third of which are the volume values for the dial's two directions (toward 'Chat' down, toward 'Game' up).

 The volumes are processed by the service and passed to the audio system via `pactl`.

-The service will automatically set "Arctis 7+ Game" as the default device on startup.
+The service will automatically set "(DEVICE NAME) Game" as the default device on startup.

 ## Supported devices